Tessie Tomas: Personal life

 Tomas is married since 1994 to Roger Pullin, a British marine biologist.
 Their wedding in Manila was broadcast on Tomas' television show Teysi ng Tahanan.
 She has one son from her first husband, Robert P. Tomas, whom she separated with in 1979 following a seven-year relationship.
 Following Pullin's retirement, Tomas also became a resident of the Isle of Man in 2018 and has two stepchildren with him.
 She is also a fluent Waray speaker.

 Accolades

 Tomas is celebrated as one of the "country’s most brilliant artists" and one of the greatest comedians of all time, noted for her "style and distinctive approach on comedy."
-In recognition of her contributions to the entertainment industry, she has won countless accloades including "Best Actress" at the Gawad Tanglaw Awards, "Entertainer of the Year" at the Aliw Awards, Creative Guild's Hall of Fame award, Best Actress at the Cinemalaya Philippine Independent Film Festival, "Best Actress" at the QCinema International Film Festival, "Best Actress" at the Subic Bay International Film Festival and several nominations from Gawad Urian Awards and American Cable Awards.
+In recognition of her contributions to the entertainment industry, she has won many accolades including "Best Actress" at the Gawad Tanglaw Awards, "Entertainer of the Year" at the Aliw Awards, Creative Guild's Hall of Fame award, Best Actress at the Cinemalaya Philippine Independent Film Festival, "Best Actress" at the QCinema International Film Festival, "Best Actress" at the Subic Bay International Film Festival and several nominations from Gawad Urian Awards and American Cable Awards.